davidedg/NAS-NSA325-mod/README.md

 - uboot/stock_u-boot.txt
 	- Modify bootloader options to boot from USB

+- Go to https://github.com/davidedg/NAS-mod-config for further customizations

 ToDO:

 - Document HDD integration from hdd-data*,hdd-swap,hdd-scratch
-- Integrate Samba config from NAS-DNS325-mod

 CREDITS: please see each file the Credits section.